Ablavi28/My-First-Project/README.md

-# My-First-Project
+# About My-First-Project on GitHub.
- "This is my first project on GitHub."
+ Undestanding GitHub project.
+ Learning about HitHub was chanlenging.